valory-xyz/IEKit/docs/index.md

 ![IEKit](images/iekit.svg){ align=left }
 The Impact Evaluator Kit (IEKit) is an enhanced version of the [CoordinationKit](https://docs.autonolas.network/product/coordinationkit/), which leverages [Ceramic streams](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) to automate the tracking and rewarding of users' contributions on the ecosystem.
-The Autonolas Impact Evaluator (IE) is an agent service based on the IEKit.
-This service is designed to track contributions in the form of Twitter mentions of the Autonolas DAO ([@autonolas](https://twitter.com/autonolas)).
-The service implements three main features:
+We provide a demo agent service based on the IEKit which is designed to track contributions in the form of Twitter mentions of the Autonolas DAO ([@autonolas](https://twitter.com/autonolas)).
+The demo service implements three main features:

-1. **Monitor for new users' registrations.** Any user can register as a contributor to the DAO by minting an NFT (through the [associated contract](https://etherscan.io/address/0x02c26437b292d86c5f4f21bbcce0771948274f84)) and sending a Tweet linking their wallet address.
+1. **Monitor for new users' registrations.** Reads registered users from a [Ceramic stream](https://developers.ceramic.network/docs/advanced/standards/stream-programs/).
+This stream contains a mapping that links Ethereum addresses to their corresponding Twitter user.

-2. **Monitor for users' contributions.** The service periodically scans for new mentions of @autonolas on Twitter.
-If the mentions come from registered contributing users, the service increments and update their score.
+2. **Monitor for users' contributions.** The service periodically scans for new mentions of @autonolas on Twitter, and increments and updates the score of the corresponding user.

 3. **Update the badge of users according to their score.** To access the badge image associated to a user's NFT, the metadata URI associated to it is redirected to an agent in the service.
 Upon reading the concrete NFT from the request, the service provides the IPFS address of the image, which is updated periodically in relation to the user's score.

-The service uses dedicated [Ceramic streams](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) as a persistent solution to store users' scores and registration metadata.
+The demo service uses dedicated [Ceramic streams](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) as a persistent solution to store users' scores and registration metadata.
-The Autonolas IE service demonstrates the applicability of the IEKit to build a particular use case, but of course, the IEKit is modular by design and can be adapted to a range of custom impact evaluators.
+The service demonstrates the applicability of the IEKit to build a particular use case, but of course, the IEKit is modular by design and can be adapted to a range of custom impact evaluators.

 ## Demo